Brittany Matthews Is Pregnant, Expecting A Baby With Patrick Mahomes: ‘Taking A Small Detour To The Wedding’

 A slew of other celebrities left words of excitement about the news as well, including Nastia Liukin, Katy Hearn, and Kayla Nicole.

-Mahomes also shared a sweet photo to his Instagram page, which you can see below.
+Mahomes also shared a sweet snapshot to his Instagram page, which you can see below.

 Matthews had recently sparked rumors of a newborn being on the way based on recent video she shared, as previously reported by The Inquisitr.
-While she was promoting the new Harmony Collection from Balance Athletica, which included multiple skintight articles, many of her followers speculated that they spotted a small baby bump in some of the videos angles.
+While she was promoting the new Harmony Collection from Balance Athletica, which included multiple skintight articles, many of her followers speculated seeing a small baby bump in some of the video’s angles.